TNTurnerLab/ACES/README.md

 Maintainer: Elvisa Mehinovic

 The pipeline created takes unmasked genomes, presented by the Vertebrate Genomes Project, and an input FASTA  file to create outputs: Blast, Parse, and a final MUSCLE alignment.
 There is an added feature that allows the user to input any value to a threshold, to only parse out files if it meets the set threshold requirement.
 This allows the user to only MUSCLE align if the files are at, or below threshold requirement.
+The pipeline also has the ability to run files that are found on ensembl form their pub/release-103.
+The pipeline is currently set up to run all 510 files together, however user can edit the ghold.txt file to include and vaof their choosing.

 **<span style="text-decoration:underline;">User Required Files For Pipeline Execution:</span>**